codaley/objectdet-tflitemm/README.md

 ## Version Tracking

 The `version-checks/` folder contains screenshots of the tested versions of tools and software used during development.
 These include:
-- TensorFlow Lite Model Maker version.
-- Android Studio version.
+- Android Studio version
-- Python environment details.
+- Gradle JDK and environment details

 ---